-Rebecca has worked closely with Dr. Cuevas as a research assistant on the National Institute of Justice’s funded Dating Violence Among Latino Adolescents (DAVILA)-II Study.
-Dr Cuevas and Rebecca have two manuscripts in preparation from this study:
+Rebecca worked closely with Dr. Cuevas as a research assistant on the National Institute of Justice’s funded Dating Violence Among Latino Adolescents (DAVILA)-II Study.
+Dr. Cuevas and Rebecca have two manuscripts in preparation from this study:

 “The first deals with the impact of cultural variables and dating violence on mental health; the second examines the victimization-delinquency overlap among Latino adolescents.”

 Rebecca’s dissertation explores data collected from the DAVILA Study and examines the relationship between victimization and subsequent delinquency among Latino youth.